seeekr/pts-unspent/README.md

 Clone this git repo.

-Change into repo folder, run npm install, edit bitcoind connection properties in ptsaccounting.js, then execute node ptsaccuonting.js.
+Change into repo folder, run `npm install`, edit bitcoind connection properties in ptsaccounting.js, then execute `node ptsaccounting.js`.

 The desired output files are created in the folder cache/balance, timestamped with the day of the last included block's time.